 Bear in mind that whatever drive you use will have to be formatted for the Xbox One - the console will take you through this when you first plug it in - which means you can’t use it to store any other data.
 In fact, anything else on it at the time will be deleted.

-Microsoft has confirmed that it will be introducing an easy way for gamers to back up their console settings to an external hard drive and seamlessly transfer them across, but we don’t know all the details yet - though we do know how players can use a drive to move their games.
+Microsoft has introduced an easy way for gamers to back up their console settings to an external hard drive and seamlessly transfer them across.

 Once you have a drive formatted properly, simply plug it into the old Xbox One, and head to Games & apps.
 Press Menu while on each game you’d like to move, then select ‘Manage Game’.